ckuzma/NixeTubesShieldNCS314/README.md

 ## Known Issues
 1. **IRremote Library**
 	- For reasons unknown, the most recent version of the IRremote library fails to compile for the Arduino Mega 2560 (and possibly other boards as well).
-Until the problems are fixed, it is advised to use the version of the library found at [Libraries/IRremote](Libraries/IRremote).
+Until the problems are fixed, it is advised to use version 2.1.0 of the library, a copy of which can be found at [Libraries/IRremote](Libraries/IRremote).

 ## List of Changes
 ### Control booleans